Public lending right: Eligibility criteria

 Different countries also have differing eligibility criteria.
 In most nations only published works are accepted, government publications are rarely counted, nor are bibliographies or dictionaries.
 Some PLR services are mandated solely to fund literary works of fiction, and some such as Norway, have a sliding scale paying far less to non-fiction works.
 Many nations also exclude scholarly and academic texts.

 EU directive

 Within the European Union, the public lending right is regulated since November 1992 by directive 92/100/EEC on rental right and lending right.
 A report in 2002 from the European Commission pointed out that many member countries had failed to implement this directive correctly.

 The PLR directive has met with resistance from the side of the International Federation of Library Associations and Institutions (IFLA).
 The IFLA has stated that the principles of 'lending right' can jeopardize free access to the services of publicly accessible libraries, which is the citizen's human right.
 The PLR directive and its implementation in public libraries is rejected by a number of European authors, including Nobel Laureates Dario Fo and José Saramago.
-Conversely, more than 3000 authors signed a petition opposing PLR cuts in the UK in 2010.